maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 Testing that setup, it seemed Henk was on to something.
 And in the end, it's roughly what all the 4 VACD tracks used to stream this event out.

-## Before the event: Setting up OBS Studio, Skype, and an Azure Virtual Machine
+## Before the event: Setting up OBS Studio, Skype and an Azure Virtual Machine

-After our exploration, thanks to Henk, we landed on a [feasible setup for streaming a community event with OBS Studio, Skype, and an Azure Virtual Machine](https://www.henkboelman.com/articles/online-meetups-with-obs-and-skype/).
+After our exploration, thanks to Henk, we landed on a [feasible setup for streaming a community event with OBS Studio, Skype and an Azure Virtual Machine](https://www.henkboelman.com/articles/online-meetups-with-obs-and-skype/).

 I'll do a TL;DR of the setup, more details in the blog post that I already linked a number of times.